kaapana/kaapana/docs/source/development_guide.rst

 In this chapter we will write an exemplary workflow that opens a DICOM file with Pydicom, extracts the study id, saves the study id in a json file and pushes the json file to Minio.

 We introduce two different workflows to realize this goal.
-The first workflow will be called the "integrated workflow" and, as the name says, integrates the developement process into the environment of a running kaapana platform, which gives us access to the resources of running kaapana instance, especially all data.
+The first workflow will be called the "integrated workflow" and, as the name says, integrates the development process into the environment of a running Kaapana platform, which gives us access to the resources of running Kaapana instance, especially all data.
-The second workflow is called the "local workflow" and describes how one can emulate the kaapana environment on a local machine.
+The second workflow is called the "local workflow" and describes how one can emulate the Kaapana environment on a local machine.

-Integrated Kaapana developement workflow
+Integrated Kaapana development workflow
 ----------------------------------------

 .. _Provide an empty base image: